Code-Institute-Submissions/MSP2-1/README.md

 -   [Google Maps](https://developers.google.com/maps/documentation/javascript/overview): The Google Maps was used to access maps and locations that are displayed in the results cards.

+-   [EmailJS](https://www.emailjs.com/): Was used to get the contact and booking form to send the emails containing the users questions or booking requests.

 ### Content